kbittneruncc/megr2157-portfolio/docs/assignments/A03/index.md

 The final dimensions of the bar were 28.1056 inches long, 0.500 inches wide, and 0.250 inches high.

 ![CAD model dimensions for height and length](height-length.png)

+*Figure 3.
+Dimensions shown for height and length of bar.*

 ![CAD model dimension for width](width.png)

+*Figure 4.
+Dimension shown for width of the bar.*

 ![CAD model](cad-model.png)

-*Figure 3.
+*Figure 5.
 Completed rectangular bar in Fusion 360.*

 ## Finite Element Analysis